 Our results emphasize the central importance of good governance to ocean health.
-Regions with stable and effective governance tend to score much higher than regions where corruption, dictatorship, civil strife, war and poverty have been chronic (Table 3 in S1 Results).
+Regions with stable and effective governance tend to score much higher than regions where corruption, dictatorship, civil strife, war and poverty have been chronic (Table D and Fig L in S1 File).
 This finding underscores the fact that marine scientists, managers and policy makers cannot alone improve ocean health.
 Doing so will require efforts from all sectors to promote peace, justice, gender equality, socially-responsible business and other aspects of civil health, because progress in those areas makes it much easier for communities and nations to improve the environmental and economic conditions needed to boost ocean health.

 Acknowledgements